Permanent and Natural Tooth Replacement

 Which Dental Implant Treatments Are Available?

-Dental implant treatment is extremely versatile, and there are multiple teeth replacement solutions available.
+Dental implant treatment in Queens is extremely versatile, and there are multiple teeth replacement solutions available.
 Options include:

-When we assess your dental health, we can discuss every suitable option with you, explaining carefully how each implant treatment works and how it will help you.
+When our implant dentists assess your dental health, we can discuss every suitable option with you, explaining carefully how each implant treatment works and how it will help you.